softwareguru/airflowsummit-website/content/sessions/2025/9-event-driven-partition-aware-modern-orchestration-with-airflow-at-datadog.md

  - /images/sessions/2025/event-driven-partition-aware.png
 slides:
 video:
+sumary: "This talk follows Datadog's journey from building a custom orchestrator to adopting and contributing to Airflow 3.
+We’ll share our thought process, our asset partitions use case, and how we’re working with the community to materialize the Data Awareness (AIP-73) vision. "
 ---

 Datadog is a world-class data platform ingesting more than a 100 trillion events a day, providing real-time insights.